bxparks/AceTime/MIGRATING.md

     // to the adjust epoch ({yyyy}-01-01T00:00:00).
     static int32_t daysToCurrentEpochFromBaseEpoch();

-    // Return the lower limit year which is supported by the current epoch year. static int16_t localValidYearLower();
+    // Return the lower limit year which generates valid epoch seconds for the
+    // current epoch year.
+    static int16_t epochValidYearLower();

-    // Return the upper limit year which is supported by the current epoch year. static int16_t localValidYearUpper();
+    // Return the upper limit year which generates valid epoch seconds for the
+    // current epoch year.
+    static int16_t epochValidYearUpper();

   ...
 };